cakekindel/panoramic-exercise-01/README.md

 ## Output
-Implemented as documented stub purescript files, using purescript's documentation generation to host a browsable output hosted on [Github pages](https://cakekindel.github.io/panoramic-exercise-01/ACMECorp.Person.html)
+Implemented as documented stub purescript files, using purescript's documentation generation to host a browsable output hosted on [Github pages](https://cakekindel.github.io/panoramic-exercise-01/ACMECorp.Person.html).

+Note that `purs` emits documentation for **all** modules, not just these.
+The relevant bits are highlighted here:

+![./note.png]

 ### Modules
 * [`ACMECorp.Person`](https://cakekindel.github.io/panoramic-exercise-01/ACMECorp.Person.html)